EdDuarte/website/content/posts/protbox.md

 ## Talk

-The paper and desktop application described in this page were presented at [Open Identity Summit 2014](https://go.eid.as/summit/) in Fraunhofer IAO Institute Center, Stuttgart, Germany.
+The paper and desktop application described in this page were presented on the 6th of November 2014 at [Open Identity Summit 2014](https://go.eid.as/summit/) in Stuttgart, Germany.
 Below are the slides used for that presentation, [hosted on Speaker Deck](https://speakerdeck.com/duarte/secure-and-trustworthy-file-sharing-over-cloud-storage-using-eid-tokens).

 {{< sd 18f78dd7b1cf493aaf7b817d76f36383 >}}